Shriners Children's pediatric rehabilitation and therapy services support your child physically, developmentally and emotionally.

 The team will work closely with you, providing practical advice and training along the way that can improve your child's progress during and after their time with us.
 Parents/caregivers are often incorporated into therapy sessions.
 Your presence can help tremendously; in addition to the trust they place in you, you're a member of your child's rehabilitation team and may need guidance to understand how to keep the plan in action at home.

-The Shriners Children's pediatric rehabilitation services vary by location and can include the following.
+The Shriners Children's pediatric rehabilitation services vary by location and may include the following.
 Talk to your physician or nurse about the therapies and programs that could be the right fit for your child's specific condition, needs and goals.

 Occupational therapy can help your child better participate in routine childhood activities, such as improving their hand skills or ability to get dressed, play, eat or attend school.
 Our occupational therapists may also provide your child with specialized equipment, like customized splints or braces, to help increase their independence as they learn to do more on their own.

-Art therapy, aquatic therapy, pet therapy and gardening are a few of the ways we use recreation to enhance your child's treatment plan and make the time they spend with us a little more fun.
+Art therapy, aquatic therapy, pet therapy, music therapy and gardening are a few of the ways we use recreation to enhance your child's treatment plan and make the time they spend with us a little more fun.
 Our recreational therapists can also plan specific events and leisure activities that improve your child's health, functional abilities, independence and overall quality of life.

 Child life programs can reduce the stress created by a child's fears and misconceptions of hospitalization and medical procedures.
 Our therapists will teach your child coping skills through opportunities to play, learn and interact with others in a safe environment.

-Outpatient, Intensive Day Treatment Programs
+Outpatient and Intensive Day Treatment Programs

-Acute Inpatient Rehabilitation Care
+Inpatient Rehabilitation Care

 Specific treatments and services may vary by location.
 Please contact a specific location for more information